 - When all the details have been entered, scroll to the bottom and click Submit.

-If both tickets match (that is, they state the same details and value), we charge the buyer's Second Life account in either USD or L$, as specified in the tickets.
+If both tickets match (that is, they state the same details and value), we charge the buyer's Second Life account in Linden dollars (L$).
 Once the charge goes through, we credit the seller the same amount minus the transfer fee.

 Private Region transfers usually take 5-10 business days from the time both tickets are received.